timo/zasim/docs/tutorial/custom_stepfunc.rst

 -----------------

-The `Simulator` interface offers a couple of signals, most notably `~zasim.simulator.BaseSimulator.updated` and `~zasim.simulator.BaseSimulator.changed`, which you can connect any python function or Qt slot to. `updated` will be emitted, when the simulator has made a step and `changed` will be emitted when the configuration has changed due to some other event, such as the user drawing on the image.
+The `Simulator` interface offers a couple of signals, most notably `~zasim.simulator.SimulatorInterface.updated` and `~zasim.simulator.SimulatorInterface.changed`, which you can connect any python function or Qt slot to. `updated` will be emitted, when the simulator has made a step and `changed` will be emitted when the configuration has changed due to some other event, such as the user drawing on the image.
 Connecting functions to